rurban/libu8ident/doc/c23-proposal.md

 12 Issues with binutils, linkers, exported identifiers
 =====================================================

-The crux with C and somewhat also C++ identifiers, is that they can be used with other earlier compilers or languages without any unicode security profile or restriction. ffi's are very common, libraries or .def files even more, thanksfully unicode names not at all yet.
+The crux with C and somewhat also C identifiers, is that they can be used with other earlier compilers or languages without any unicode security profile or restriction. ffi's are very common, libraries or .def files even more, thanksfully unicode names not at all yet.